LP2X0X/PROGRAMMING/RUST/1 - Fundamental Concepts/Data Types/Collections/Hash Map.md

 ---
-tags: rust, datatype, collection, fundamental
+tags:
+  - rust
+  - datatype
+  - collection
+  - fundamental
 ---

 - The type `HashMap<K, V>` stores a mapping of keys of type `K` to values of type `V` using a _hashing function_, which determines how it places these keys and values into memory.